Kinto/kinto/docs/configuration/settings.rst

 ::::::::::::::::::::

 *Kinto* relies on :github:`pyramid multiauth <mozilla-service/pyramid_multiauth>`_
-to initialize authentication.
+to initialise authentication.

 Therefore, any authentication policy can be specified through configuration.

-For example, using the following example, *Basic Auth*, *Persona* and *IP Auth* are enabled:
+In the following example, Basic Auth, Persona, and IP Auth are all enabled:

 .. code-block:: ini